 Since joining the Singapore Public Service in 1996, Heng Kee has held different appointments in various public sector organisations.
 These include Chief Executive at the Workforce Development Agency; Dean and Chief Executive Officer at the Civil Service College; Deputy Secretary (Development) at the Public Service Division, Prime Minister’s Office; Director (Strategic Policy and Research) at the former Ministry of Community Development, Youth and Sports; Director (Manpower Development) at the Ministry of Manpower; and Assistant Director (Sea and Air Transport) at the former Ministry of Communications.

-Heng Kee chairs SG Enable, an organisation focused on serving persons with disabilities and the National Library Board.
-He also sits on the Board of Directors of the Singapore Totalisator Board.
+Heng Kee chairs SG Enable, an organisation focused on serving persons with disabilities.
+He also chairs the National Library Board and Employment and Employability Institute Pte Ltd (e2i).
+He sits on the Board of Directors of the Singapore Totalisator Board and the Civil Service College.

 He holds Master’s and Bachelor’s degrees in Electrical Engineering from Stanford University, as well as a Masters of Business Administration degree from the Massachusetts Institute of Technology.

-Mr Gilbert Tan graduated from the National University of Singapore with a Bachelor of Science (Honours); and the University of North Carolina at Chapel Hill with a Masters in Recreation Administration.
+Mr Gilbert Tan graduated from the National University of Singapore with a Bachelor of Science (Honors); and the University of North Carolina at Chapel Hill with a Masters in Recreation Administration.

 Board of Director, e2i